 There can be a number of contributing factors as to why you gut need attention.
 Antibiotic use, chronic depleting and ongoing health issues.
 Estrogen which plays important role in pregnancy and postpartum also pay key roles in dysbiosis.
 Imbalances in the gut can take many forms - more than I can write here.

-Often underlying issues, ongoing complex medical histories, or changes in health status, need to see a Functional Medicine Doctor, Naturopath, or Registered Dietician (like the awesome, Shelby Guptill, RD).
+Often underlying issues, ongoing complex medical histories, or changes in health status, need to see a Functional Medicine Doctor, Naturopath, or a Registered Dietician.

 Just like this entire approach, the plan is to rebuild the gut in stages.
 In general, we are taking an anti-inflammatory approach however we know that this can be highly unique.
 Also, I usually recommend staying on your liquid probiotic through out the postpartum.
 It's great to take 20 minutes before your meal.